0-9

 - Pressure Injury Definition: A pressure injury is skin damage caused by prolonged pressure, commonly known as bedsores.
 Real-World Example: Immobile patients risk pressure injuries.
 Student's Usage: Students learn prevention strategies.

-- Pressure Injury Prevention Pressure injury prevention focuses on reducing prolonged pressure on the skin to avoid tissue damage.
+- Pressure Injury Prevention Definition: Pressure injury prevention focuses on reducing prolonged pressure on the skin to avoid tissue damage.
 Repositioning is critical.
 Students apply prevention strategies during long-term and acute care training.
+Real-World Healthcare Application: Care teams reposition(...)

-- Professional Networking Professional networking involves building relationships within the healthcare industry.
+- Professional Networking Definition: Professional networking involves building relationships within the healthcare industry.
 Networking supports career growth.
 Students engage with instructors and clinical sites to expand professional connections.
+Real-World Healthcare Application: Networking helps(...)

 - Program Approval Definition: Program approval confirms that a healthcare course meets regulatory standards for certification or licensure eligibility.
 Approval is often granted by state agencies.
 Students should verify approval before enrolling in any healthcare training program.
 Real-World Example:(...)